AxonIQ/reference-guide/setting-up/maven-dependencies.md

 # Maven/Gradle dependencies

-Axon Framework consists of a number of modules that target specific problem areas.
+Axon Framework consists of a number of modules that provide specific capabilities.
 Depending on the exact needs of your project, you will need to include one or more of these modules.

 There are currently two ways of obtaining the module binaries: either download the binaries from our website or preferably configure a repository for your build system ([Maven](http://maven.apache.org/), [Gradle](https://gradle.org/)).